7 Stats that Show Women Dominate Influencer Marketing

 Identifying as an influencer can come with a misunderstood and negative connotation.
 However, the reality is that influence can be powerful, positive, and, is so often welcomed.
 Every single person is influenced by their friends, family, and their online communities.
 Whether we recognize it or not, we are influenced on decisions such as where to travel, what to wear, and how to decorate our homes.
 Influence is ubiquitous.

-To celebrate Women’s History Month, we want to recognize and celebrate the fact that female players dominate the influencer market on social media.
+To celebrate Women’s History Month, we want to recognize and celebrate the fact that female creators dominate the influencer market on social media.
 They are the power shoppers, the community builders, and the fearless entrepreneurs.
-Here are seven facts we found that prove this point.
+Here are seven facts that prove it.

 Stat 1: 86% of Women Use Social Media for Purchasing Advice